-Figure 4 shows the distance between newly formed Pop III stars and the central BH in the range of redshifts z = 10 - 20 from three simulations.
-A total of \sim 50 Pop III stars have been formed in the BHN and BHS cases, accompanied by individual H II regions, according to our criterion that stellar radiative feedback is taken into account only for those stars formed within a 10 kpc radius from the center of the emerging protogalaxy.
+cording to our criterion that stellar radiative feedback is taken into account only for those stars formed within a 10 kpc radius from the center of the emerging protogalaxy.
 We find that for over 250 Myr after the seed BH formed there has been no further star formation within the host halo in simulation BHS.
 This is because it takes time for the gas expelled by the BH progenitor star to be reincorporated into the halo, and the modest feedback from the BH prevents the gas from cooling.
 In simulation BHN, on the other hand, stars inside the host halo continue to form already much earlier, demonstrating that X-ray heating from the accreting BH in simulation BHS implies a strong local negative feedback.

-Note the intense burst of star formation taking place within the virial radius of the protogalactic halo at z = 11.5 - 10.5 in the BHS.
-This starburst is fueled by the massive infall of gas which is able to cool via atomic hydrogen line cooling.
+Note the intense burst of star formation taking place within the virial radius of the protogalactic halo at z =11.5 - 10.5 in the BHS.
+This starburst is fueled by a massive infall of gas.
+This gas is able to cool not only via molecular hydrogen cooling but also via atomic hydrogen line cooling.
 A fraction of the gas mass moving toward the central BH is thus consumed by star formation rather than being accreted onto the BH.